Chris Battle was a Partner at Adfero Group from 2007-2013. Chris lost a valiant fight to cancer on August 8, 2013.

 Previously, Chris worked on Capitol Hill in various capacities as a Chief of Staff, Deputy Chief of Staff and Communications Director.
 He has also worked as a political strategist and campaign manager for congressional and statewide political campaigns.

 Chris also established Adfero’s Homeland Security Strategic Communications Practice, staffed with a highly skilled team of communicators with hands-on experience in this unique environment.
 Security Debrief is considered by many to be the premier blog for homeland and counter-terrorism issues.
-Chris is also a Senior Fellow for the George Washington University Homeland Security Policy Institute.
+Chris was also a Senior Fellow for the George Washington University Homeland Security Policy Institute.

 - Here’s Why “Top Influencer Lists” Are useless - January 26th, 2012